andybega/r-misc/README.md

 For creating country-year or similar data of independent states over some time period, see https://github.com/andybega/states.

-Notes on running stuff on EC2 or Digital Ocean servers [server/](server/)
+Notes on running stuff on EC2 or Digital Ocean servers in [server/](servers/)

 ## Contact